eann116/261fa25/10API/README.md

 ## 1. **`urllib.request`**

 * built into Python
-* no installation required
-* more verbose and lower-level

 ## 2. **`requests`** (recommended)

 * must install with `pip`
-* simpler, more readable
-* handles errors more gracefully

 For teaching, `urllib.request` is useful because it requires no installation on a clean system.